-Provide fundamental knowledge of NATO medical intelligence procedures.
+The aim of this course is to provide fundamental knowledge of NATO medical intelligence procedures in order to; arrange, manage, plan and synthesize medical intelligence for NATO missions, NCS and NFS.
 This includes concepts, precepts, terminology, general program management and procedures.

 Please click on the POC Finder